Market Overview

 Schools

-Norfolk leads on school quality with a 65% average pass rate (rated Average) compared to 60% in Portsmouth.
-Top schools in Norfolk include Maury High School and Granby High School.
-In Portsmouth, families look to Churchland High School and I.C.
+Norfolk has a 65% average SOL pass rate; Portsmouth has 60% (2024 state assessment data).
+Public schools in Norfolk include Maury High School and Granby High School; in Portsmouth, Churchland High School and I.C.
 Norcom High School.
 See Norfolk schools | See Portsmouth schools

 Norfolk